-When assembling your tax return, schedules should be attached to the back of Form IT-40 in an "attachment sequence order".
+When assembling your tax return, schedules should be attached to the back of Form IT-40PNR in an "attachment sequence order."
 This number is located in the upper right-hand corner of the schedule.
-For example, attach Schedules 1 & 2 (attachment sequence No. 01) first and then Schedule CT-40 (attachment sequence No. 02) second.
+For example, attach Schedule A (attachment sequence No. 01) first and then Schedules D & E (attachment sequence No. 03) next.
 Attach by placing one staple in the upper left-hand corner.